 You’ll be trekking through five main Kilimanjaro climate zones, each with unique weather patterns.
 Some have compared it to walking from the Equator to the North Pole.

 Kilimanjaro can be climbed year-round, but for your safety and comfort, we avoid the long and short rains (April-May and November) and recommend the drier months.
 We can accommodate you if your schedule only allows you to trek in the shoulder-seasons.

-Check what gear you need to climb Kilimanjaro.
+Check out Climbing Kilimanjaro gear recommendation gear you need to climb Kilimanjaro.